 Left: Design for act 2 by Thomas Edwin Mostyn, 1914. © Bradford Art Galleries and Museums.

 ound of weapons.
 From outside, the threatening voice of Parzival.
 Kundry disappears.
 "To work!"
 Klingsor springs up on to the wall: he watches the fight between Parzival and the bewitched knights.
 Klingsor laughs at their loutish jealousy as they defend the way to

 their beloved she-devils: he delights as they are defeated by Parzival and killed or forced to flee.
 His gaze follows Parzival now striding, childishly proud, through the open gate, now turning towards the garden.
 "Ah, childish offspring!
 Be summoned for

 what you will: you are still too stupid and you are forfeit to me.
 Here, eternal Lord of the Grail, you will come to a sweet end." - He

-Left: Flower Maiden costume by Paul
+Left: Flower Maiden costume by Paul von

 , Bayreuth 1882. © Richard- Wagner- Gedenkstätte.

 wonderful, magic garden: his astonishment at the unspeakable charm is mingled with an uneasy combination of alarm, hesitation and horror.
 But he is not to compose

 himself: from various directions, singly, beautiful women rush in, their hastily-donned clothing disordered, their hair dishevelled, etc. They have heard sounds of

 fighting: waking, they have found themselves abandoned by their lovers: some have run to the battlements, seen the flight and reported to the other women that their

 lovers have been fought with, put to flight, even cut down by the bold stranger.
 Lamentation and imprecations: they rush at Parzival.

 heir threats, reproaches, lamentations are pacified at the sight of the hero and the realisation of how handsome,

 child-like and artless he is.
 Some mock him, others invite him to make reparations for their lost lovers: soon he is being flattered and petted.
 Amazed, but quite

 artless, Parzival abandons himself to what he takes to be a childish game without any thought of there being something serious

 behind it.
 Soon jealousy and argument flare up among the women: some. having withdrawn into arbours, now return with hair charmingly adorned and in daintily ordered

 attire; they are scorned by the others, but imitated.
 The coquettish play for Parzival's favour degenerates into quarrelling and

 deride him: their scolding and mockery make him almost angry: he is about to flee.